hadialqattan/tahsily-progress-calculator/README.md

 ## Installation

-You can use it from the [offical website](https://hadialqattan.github.io/tahsily-progress-calculator/).

-Also you can install its dependencies using `npm` to run it locally:
+You can use it from the [offical website](https://hadialqattan.github.io/tahsily-progress-calculator/), also you can install its dependencies using `npm` to run it locally:

 ```sh
 $ npm i